ngallo/pic-model/draft/0.1/pic-model.md

 In systems such as **Apache Kafka**, reliance on static artifacts is immediately problematic:

-- Removing a signature transforms a security artifact (e.g., a bearer token) into **plain payload**.
+- Removing a signature turns a security artifact (e.g., a bearer token) into **plain payload**.
-- Encrypting the artifact **DOES NOT** guarantee validation prior to execution or misuse.
+- Encrypting the artifact **DOES NOT** guarantee validation before execution or misuse.
 - Handling edge cases requires ad-hoc mechanisms, increasing:
-  - architectural fragmentation
+  - architectural fragmentation,
-  - operational complexity
+  - operational complexity,
-  - vulnerability surface area
+  - vulnerability surface area.

-These approaches produce an ecosystem of **exceptions**, not a coherent security model.
+These approaches form an ecosystem of **exceptions**, not a coherent identity model.

 ---

-### **1.3.
-Required Reframing**
+## **2. Required Reframing**

+Artifact-centric models assume continuity is carried by a credential, certificate, or token held by a workload.
+PIC rejects this assumption.

 > **Identity MUST be formalized around multi-hop execution provenance, not artifact possession.**

-The **executor** and its **causal origin** are the identity anchor — not the object it happens to hold.
+Continuity is not a property of a static object.
+It is an emergent feature of:

+- **the executor**,
+- **its causal origin**, and
+- **the verifiable dependency chain across hops.**

+The artifact held by a workload (certificate, JWT, DID document, bearer token) is not the anchor.
+The **causal execution path** is.

+Any system that collapses provenance into artifact possession will **inevitably lose continuity**, regardless of cryptography or transport guarantees.

 ---

+## **3. Provenance as the Continuity Primitive**

+The PIC Model does not require identity to exist as a first-class primitive.

+Distributed execution **MUST** be modeled as a **verifiable causal transaction** spanning all hops.
+Continuity is preserved when each hop is bound to:

+1. the executor that initiated computation,
+2. its causal predecessor,
+3. the cryptographically verifiable provenance of the chain.

+> **Causality is the invariant.
+Identity is optional metadata layered over it.**

+Identity **MAY** be present — as principal, workload, subject, or caller —
+but it is **not required** for continuity.

+Anonymous or capability-based delegation flows are **inherently safer**:

+- they eliminate identity leakage,
+- prevent impersonation through transferable credentials,
+- and reduce cross-domain replay vectors.

+Capabilities, delegation rights, or anonymous permissions **MAY** traverse the execution flow **without exposing identity**,
+as long as they remain provably tied to the same causal transaction.

+In other words:

+- **Identity is not the anchor of trust.**
+- **Provenance is.**

+Where explicit identity is required, it **MUST** follow the causal model.
+It **MUST NOT** rely on bearer semantics, static credentials, or transferable artifacts as continuity anchors.

+---

-## **2. Author’s Note on Intellectual Property and Generative Assistance**
+## **4. Author’s Note on Intellectual Property and Generative Assistance**

-The **PIC Model**, its conceptual framework, axiomatic foundations, and the **Structural Impossibility Claim (NO-GO Result)** constitute the original intellectual property of the author.
+The **PIC Model**, its conceptual framework, axiomatic foundations, and the
+**Structural Impossibility Claim (NO-GO Result)** constitute the original intellectual property of the author.

 Generative AI was used **exclusively** for:

-- editorial refinement
+- editorial refinement,
-- structural organization
+- structural organization,
-- formatting
+- formatting,
-- notational consistency
+- notational consistency.

 It contributed **NO conceptual, scientific, or theoretical material** to the model itself.